FUSAKLA/promruval/README.md

 _Prometheus Rule Validator_

 Promtool allows user to verify syntactic correctness and test PromQL expressions.
-Promruval aims to validate the rules' metadata and
+Promruval aims to validate the rules' metadata and expression properties to match requirements and constrains of the particular Prometheus cluster setup.
+User defines his validation rules in simple yaml configuration and passes them to the promruval which validates specified files with Prometheus rules same way promtool does.
+Usually it would be used in CI pipeline.

 ### Examples of usage
- - Make sure the playbook linked by an alert is valid URL and really exist.
+ - Make sure the playbook, linked by an alert, is a valid URL and really exists.
+ - Ensure the range selectors in the `expr` are not lower than three times your Prometheus scrape interval.
- - Avoid querying more data than the retention of used Prometheus by checking `expr` does not use older data than specified.
+ - Avoid querying more data than is retention of used Prometheus by inspecting if the `expr` does not use older data than specified.
- - Prevent `expr` to use any of specified labels.
-Useful with Thanos to forbid usage of external labels when alerting on Prometheus to avoid confusion.
+ - Make sure `expr` does not use any of specified labels.
+Useful when using Thanos, to forbid usage of external labels when alerting on Prometheus to avoid confusion.
- - Ensure alerts has required labels for routing in Alertmanager possibly with allowed values.
+ - Ensure alerts has the required labels expected by routing in Alertmanager possibly with allowed values.
  - Make sure Alerts has the expected annotations for rendering the alert template.
  - Forbid usage of some labels or annotations if it got deprecated.
  - and many more...

 Validations are quite variable, so you can use them as you fit.
 Full list of supported validations can be found [here](docs/validations.md).

-In case of any missing, please create a feature request, and I'd be happy to add it if reasonable.
+In case of any missing, please create a feature request!

 ### Installation